cosmos/developer-portal/academy/1-what-is-cosmos/4-atom-staking.md

 ![Keplr all set](/academy/1-what-is-cosmos/images/keplr_new_step_10.png)

+This is your Keplr dashboard.
 It shows your first public address in the form `cosmos1...`, displays that you hold zero ATOM, and you can also see how many assets from other supported networks you have.
-Be aware that you may have a number of messages in your Inbox which request approval to complete registration.
+Be aware that initially you may have a number of messages in your Inbox which request approval to complete registration.

 ![Keplr dashboard](/academy/1-what-is-cosmos/images/keplr_new_step_11.png)

 At the top of the dashboard you can click to copy the address of your wallet.
-This will be useful when you move on to purchase some ATOM from your preferred exchange (in this example we will use the Kraken exchange).
+This will be useful when you move on to purchase some ATOM from your preferred exchange (the following example will use the Kraken exchange).

 ![Keplr wallet address](/academy/1-what-is-cosmos/images/keplr_new_step_12.png)